 DOE has entered into a Memorandum of Understanding with the Tennessee Valley Authority (TVA) for the conversion of at least 30 MT of off-specification DOE highly-enriched uranium (HEU) to lowenriched uranium (LEU) fuel for TVA power reactors.
 SRS uranium solutions are part of that project.
 The Department is planning to blend down the solutions to less than 5 percent U-235 and then transfer them to a TVA-designated commercial fuel fabricator for conversion to power reactor fuel.
 TVA issued a Request for Proposals for commercial support of this project, to which responses were provided by July 1, 1998.
-A decision leading to an Interagency Agreement between DOE and TVA for transfer of the uranium solutions (and other off-specification HEU) should be made by early 1999, at which time a schedule for blending down and shipping to a commercial facility can be jointly developed with the chosen vendor.
+The final Interagency Agreement between DOE and TVA for transfer of the uranium solutions (and other off-specification HEU) is still pending.
+However, a schedule for blending down and shipping to a commercial facility will be provided in the next 94-1 Implementation Plan revision.